Fatal collision that killed 2 pilots brings a tragic end to the Reno air show and confounds experts

 Both pilots made brief radio transmissions just before colliding, so a health episode seems unlikely.

-It was an abrupt end to what was to be the celebrated finale of Reno’s run as the home of championships since 1964.
+It was an abrupt end to what was to be the celebrated finale of Reno’s run as the home of the national championships since 1964.

 “Obviously, a tragedy for all concerned and the fact it occurred after the last race of the last day of the last Reno air show is just beyond belief,” said Scott Miller, an aviation professor at San Jose State University and civilian flight instructor for 30 years.